civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed: Treatment of zero freight costs which gave strange trade route paths
 Fixed: Memory leaks with government modifications to DB entries
 Changed: Select current research on change research screen
-Fixed: Check which prevented sueing of franchises
+Fixed: Check which prevented suing of franchises
 Fixed: When starting a scenario, use difficulty settings selected by user
 Changed: French translation of "Network Game"
 Changed: Implementation of new SLIC global variables